tablelandnetwork/rigs/research/eip-draft_token_reputation.md

 - The concept of "soft" staking and unstaking wherein a token cannot be sold on marketplaces while staked, and the token ownership remains unchanged wherein the holder's account maintains ownership.
 - Dynamic metadata changes, signaled by `Stake` and `Unstake` events, are materialized in the metadata by the implementer (OPTIONAL) using the Data Availability ("DA") layer.

-For example, a token owner may stake or unstake their token to signal their support/disapproval for a project.
+For example, a token owner (or authorized operator) may stake or unstake their token to signal their support/disapproval for a project.
 Currently, there does not exist a lightweight standard for implementing these signals, which leads to disparate implementations and an overall lack of interoperable reputation across different communities.
 This proposal aims to standardize a set of staking/unstaking events, methods, and OPTIONAL dynamic metadata attributes that correspond to reputation earned by the token owner.

-Note there are two existing EIPs that have somewhat of a similar approach but come with flaws from the perspective of generalizing an interface for the broadest set of use cases:
+Note there are other existing EIPs that have somewhat of a similar approach but come with flaws from the perspective of generalizing an interface for the broadest set of use cases:

+- [EIP-5058](https://eips.ethereum.org/EIPS/eip-5058): Although designed with similar lock/unlock functionality, it has a number of methods that are not needed for a minimal interface, such as requirements for setting time locked expiration and operator approvals.
+Additionally, this current proposal aims to use stake/unstake nomenclature instead of lock/unlock, as "locking" can be misleading in a soft-staking scenario and is also related to marketplace usage in the current state (explained in more detail below).
 - [EIP-5192](https://eips.ethereum.org/EIPS/eip-5192): Designed for non-transferrable "soulbound" tokens ("SBT"), EIP-5192 has a few features that do not align with the token reputation requirements:
   - Lacks a way to initiate _both_ staking and unstaking actions through standardized method calls—it only provides a `locked` getter method, which is unneeded for many use cases.
   - Lack of indexed event parameters needed for the metadata for the caller (e.g., token owner) address.